devtut/generate/docs/python/websockets.md

         when the server receives a message.
         It has the required arguments payload
         and the bool isBinary.
-The payload is the actual contents of the =message= and isBinary is simply a flag to let the user know that the payload contains binary data.
+The payload is the actual contents of the "message" and isBinary is simply a flag to let the user know that the payload contains binary data.
 I typically elsewise assume that the payload is a string.